-- Unrestricted Net Assets Net assets may be designated for specific purposes by actions of the board of directors, or may otherwise be limited by contractual agreements with outside parties.
-The Foundation received educational grants that are received to support specific educational programs and support activities of the Foundation.
-Unrestricted contributions (including educational grants) whose programmatic purposes and commitments arise in future periods are deferred and recognized as income in the period such programs and activities are provided. - Temporarily Restricted Net Assets Net assets subject to donor-imposed stipulations that may or will be met either by actions of the Foundation and / or the passage of time.
+- Unrestricted Net Assets Net assets may be designated for specific purposes by actions of the board of directors, or may otherwise be limited by contractual agreements with outside parties. - Temporarily Restricted Net Assets Net assets subject to donor-imposed stipulations that may or will be met either by actions of the Foundation and / or the passage of time.
 As restrictions are satisfied, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the accompanying statements of activities as net assets released from restrictions.
 Restricted support is classified as unrestricted support when the restrictions are met in the same reporting period.
 Temporarily restricted net assets represent net assets held to fulfill future restricted programs and charitable gift annuity obligations. - Permanently Restricted Net Assets Net assets subject to donor-imposed stipulations that resources be maintained in perpetuity by the Foundation.
-The Foundation did not have any permanently restricted net assets at September 30, 2016.
+The Foundation did not have any permanently restricted net assets at September 30, 2017.